NEW: Suspect is "out in those woods right now," Pennsylvania governor says

 Investigators said the items they found were either abandoned or hidden by Frein, who is a skilled marksman and trained survivalist.

-As to the rifle that was found over the weekend, it was positioned in such a way that it could be seen, and the items were partially concealed, Bivens said earlier.
+As to the rifle that was found over the weekend, it was positioned in such a way that it could be seen, though the items were partially concealed, Bivens said.

 “Frein obviously knows we’re there” searching, he said.